Pettifogging. He said I was “pettifogging”. Suddenly I knew how it must have felt to be get a slapped wrist from Charles Dickens.

 I’m stopping at April 1896 because so many other cameras, projectors and combinations of the two started springing up all over Europe and the USA at that point.
 Moving pictures were exploding.
 When the Cinématographe opens in New York at the end of June, it is running against both the Vitascope and the Eidoloscope, with the Kineopticon and the Animatographe/Theatrograph soon to follow, among others.

 Dates: The main players here were all working without any knowledge of each other for a considerable time, so depicting them as being in some day-by-day race against each other is absurd.
 For instance, shortly before their first public show the Lumières heard about a German competitor, booked at the Folies Bergères, but they didn’t know this was the Skladanowsky Brothers.
 Beyond photographic circles, no one much in France knew about what the Lumières were up to until July 1895 and the rest of the world only heard about it a while later.
-None of the others knew what Birt Acres and Robert Paul had done until 1896.
+The others knew little or nothing about what Birt Acres and Robert Paul had done until 1896.
 And so on.
 So, I have grouped events in months by country, rather than a day-by-day chronology, to make parallel activities clearer.

 Patents: I have left out all dates of patents as these discussions are a bit tedious for the world at large and were mainly relevant in legal battles.
 The problem is that the registering of a patent can be very misleading.
 It can mean everything from having already successfully completed the device to putting forward an idea for something that will never be completed.
 Also, how quickly and soon patenting happens in the process may depend on how rich the inventor is.
 Industrialists like Edison and the Lumières had well-oiled machines for patenting.
 Individual inventors might save their money until the idea is further developed – or be told to wait, as happened to the Skladanowskys when the directors of the Wintergarten told them they couldn’t take out a patent until their shows started, to keep it secret.